Secondary Level 1 IBMYP 1-3

 - 1- All MYP Students will be assigned a Service Action (SA), Advisor.

-- 4- Students are introduced to the 4 types of Service (Direct, Indirect, Research & Advocacy) with a discussion and activities to help students understand each type.
+- 4- Students are introduced to the four types of Service (Direct, Indirect, Research & Advocacy) with a discussion and activities to help students understand each type.

-- 6- In addition to Service Learning embedded in the curriculum, ARIS will offer Wednesday After-School Service Trips to allow students to engage with Community Members; Wednesday Service Projects are developed with the Communities we work with and by ARIS MYP and DP students.
+- 6- Besides Service Learning embedded in the curriculum, ARIS will offer Wednesday After-School Service Trips to allow students to engage with Community Members; Wednesday Service Projects are developed with the Communities we work with and by ARIS MYP and DP students.

-- 7- Some of the co-curricular activities can count as part of the SA profile for MYP students, as long as they are actively engaged in service during the activity.
+- 7- Some co-curricular activities can count as part of the SA profile for MYP students as long as they are actively engaged in service during the activity.

 - 8- Students may propose additional service projects for Saturday or holiday experiences using the MYP SA Project Proposal form.
-This form must be submitted via Google Docs to their SA Advisor and the SA Coordinator for approval at least 6 weeks prior to the proposed SA event.
+This form must be submitted via Google Docs to their SA Advisor and the SA Coordinator for approval at least six weeks before the proposed SA event.

 - 9- SA Advisors will meet with and monitor MYP student SA progress.

 - 10- MYP students will maintain a record of their SA (both in Academic Classes and as part of the co-curricular program) on ManageBac.